United Methodist Church: Sexuality

-The United Methodist Church prohibits same-sex unions.
-Clergy are officially prohibited from overseeing the vows or signing the union or marriage license, but clergy can offer the premarital counseling, prayers, the homily at the wedding, or read the scriptures.
-It also forbids any United Methodist board, agency, committee, commission, or council to give United Methodist funds to any gay organization or group, or otherwise use such funds to promote the acceptance of homosexuality.
+The United Methodist Church previously prohibited same-sex unions.
 Jimmy Creech was defrocked after a highly publicized church trial in 1999 on account of his participation in same-sex union ceremonies.
 Other ministers have been defrocked for officiating at same-sex weddings and several trials of others are scheduled.
 Frank Schaefer, who was defrocked and penalized because he had officiated his son's same-sex wedding, was in 2014, re-instated as "the denomination's top court upheld a June decision by a regional appeals committee to reinstate Schaefer's ministerial credentials."
-Other clergy, who officiated at same-sex marriages, have avoided trials.
+Other clergy, who officiated at same-sex marriages, had avoided trials.
 In 2016, it was announced that Val Rosenquist "will avoid a church trial and keep her job after she co-officiated with retired Bishop Melvin Talbert at the April same-gender wedding of two church members."
-In 2016, the Judicial Council further ruled against mandatory penalties for clergy leaving the current options in place.
-Nevertheless, the United Methodist Church "implore[s] families and churches not to reject or condemn lesbian and gay members and friends" and commits itself to be in ministry with all persons, affirming that God's grace, love, and forgiveness is available to all.
-Also, while "clergy cannot preside over the wedding ceremony...bishops say, clergy can assist same-gender couples in finding other venues for their wedding; provide pre-marital counseling; attend the ceremony; read Scripture, pray or offer a homily."
-The denomination also, for non-ordained employees, decided that "now same-sex spouses of some church employees can receive church benefits" if the state or country allows same-sex marriage.

 In 1971, Gene Leggett was defrocked for being homosexual in southern Texas.
 In 1987, a United Methodist church court in New Hampshire defrocked Methodist minister Rose Mary Denman for openly living with a same-sex partner.
 In 2005, clergy credentials were removed from Irene Elizabeth Stroud after she was convicted in a church trial of violating church law by engaging in a lesbian relationship; this conviction was later upheld by the Judicial Council, the highest court in the denomination.
 The Judicial Council also affirmed that a Virginia pastor had the right to deny local church membership to a man in an openly gay relationship.
 This affirmation, however, was based upon a senior pastor's right to judge the readiness of a congregant to join as a full member of the church.

-On the other hand, hundreds of United Methodist ministers have openly defied the official position of the United Methodist Church and have publicly revealed their "lesbian, gay or bisexual" sexual orientation, an action that could result in their suspension.
-The official website of the United Methodist Church reported that "Retired United Methodist Bishop Melvin Talbert, for the second time, has defied church law to officiate at a ceremony celebrating the union of two men."
-One Annual Conference of the United Methodist Church, the New York Annual Conference, has voiced disagreement with the denomination's official stance on homosexuality and "announced it would not consider sexual orientation in evaluating a clergy candidate."
+On the other hand, hundreds of United Methodist ministers had openly defied the official position of the United Methodist Church and have publicly revealed their "lesbian, gay or bisexual" sexual orientation, an action that could result in their suspension.
 The New York body also ordained the first openly gay and lesbian clergy.
 In addition, the Baltimore-Washington Conference of the UMC approved the appointment of an openly partnered lesbian to the diaconate.
 In 2016, the Western Jurisdiction elected the denomination's first openly and partnered lesbian bishop.
 While not elected, the UMC reported that the North Central Jurisdiction considered the nomination of an openly gay pastor for bishop.
-Additionally, the Northeastern Jurisdiction passed a resolution calling for change to The Book of Discipline.